openmobilehub/omh-auth/README.md

    see [OMH Core](https://github.com/openmobilehub/omh-core/tree/release/1.0).

    #### Basic configuration
-   Define the `Bundle` that represents the build variants names.
-In this example are `singleBuild` , `gms` and `nongms`.

-   ##### Variant singleBuild
-    - Define the `Service`.
-In this example is auth.
-    - Define the `ServiceDetails`.
-In this example are `gmsService` and `nonGmsService`.
-    - Define the dependency and the path.
-In this example are `com.openmobilehub.android:auth-api-gms:1.0"` and `com.openmobilehub.android:auth-api-non-gms:1.0`.
-      **Note:** It's important to observe how a single build encompasses both GMS (Google Mobile Services) and Non-GMS configurations.

-   ##### Variant gms
-    - Define the `Service`.
-In this example is auth.
-    - Define the `ServiceDetails` .
-In this example is `gmsService`.
-    - Define the dependency and the path.
-In this example is `com.openmobilehub.android:auth-api-gms:1.0"`.
-      **Note:** gms build covers only GMS (Google Mobile Services).

-   ##### Variant nongms
-    - Define the `Service`.
-In this example is auth.
-    - Define the `ServiceDetails` .
-In this example is `nonGmsService`.
-    - Define the dependency and the path.
-In this example is `com.openmobilehub.android:auth-api-non-gms:1.0`.
-      **Note:** nongms build covers only Non-GMS configurations.
+    In this step, you will define the OMH Core Plugin bundles to generate multiple build variants with specific suffixes as their names.
+For example, if your project has `release` and `debug` variants with `singleBuild`, `gms`, and `nonGms` OMH bundles, the following build variants will be generated:

+   - `releaseSingleBuild`, `releaseGms`, and `releaseNonGms`
+   - `debugSingleBuild`, `debugGms`, and `debugNonGms`

-   In your "auth-starter-sample" module-level `build.gradle` file add the following code at the end of the file.
+   In your `maps-starter-sample` module-level `build.gradle` file add the following code at the end of the file.

    ```
    omhConfig {